MtGambelOak/PitchParse/tutorial.md

 Unfortunately, I do not know of any way to tell if a word is going to be a "regular" compound noun with one accent, or a noun like this with multiple!
 Even yojijukugo can be part of either category, and long compound nouns like `第一次世界大戦` can also be of either category.
 This is yet another thing to just be aware of and watch out for, but I wouldn't let it keep you up at night.

+# 1-4 Mora Nouns
+This section will hopefully me more straightforward; but `1-4 mora nouns.txt` is by far the largest output file, so there are a lot more words to worry about!
+## 4 Mora Nouns
+For the most part, the majority of 4 mora nouns are going to be accentless.
+This pattern is stronger or weaker for certain classes of words; for example, one kanji nouns of Japanese origin such as `湖` often are *not* accentless, but there aren't very many of these words.
+But for the most part, this pattern does hold; around 80% of 4 mora nouns in the default output are accentless.
+Thus, memorizing the ones that aren't will be the most effective, though it should be noted there are still a fair amount of exceptions, as there are simply a *lot* of 4 mora nouns in Japanese!
+About half of the exceptions have an accent on the first mora, and the rest are mostly equally split between having a downstep on the second or third mora. *Very* few four mora nouns are `尾高`, with `妹` and `弟` being the only real exceptions.
+## 3 Mora Nouns
+Unfortunately, there is no overwhelming pattern that makes 3 mora nouns easy to learn.
+Very few have downsteps on the last or second to last mora; A bit over half are accentless, and around 40% have a downstep on the first mora, leaving less than 10% being `中高` and `尾高`.
+Memorizing these outliers means anything else is going to be `平板` or `頭高`, mostly just up to a guess with one being a bit more likely!
+I think it may make sense to still memorize the most common 3 mora words that are of these two categories, but getting them all is a lot.
+I might advise taking these on a word by word basis after picking off the "low hanging fruit".
+## 2 Mora Nouns
+There are only 3 possible accents a 2 mora noun can have.
+For the most part, they tend to have a downstep on the first mora, and are either accentless or have an accent on the last mora with about equal frequency.
+This tendency is even stronger if the word has 2 kanji; these words are almost always `頭高`.
+I would at least memorize the exceptions for 2 kanji words here, as there aren't as many.
+As for the rest, it's up to you; there are a lot to memorize.
+## 1 Mora Nouns
+There are not very many of these, and they can only have two possible accents.
+Memorizing the few accentless ones should be easy enough.

 # Hiragana & Katakana words
 `hiragana and katakana words.txt` contains exactly what you would expect.
 ## Hiragana Words